 PCEN0001 English Composition I Supplemental Instruction Lab Emphasizes the writing of a variety of well-organized and well-developed essays which show a command of grammar, mechanics, and diction.
 Students will receive individual instruction based on diagnostic testing.
 Must make a grade of C or better in this course AND ENGL1013 English Composition I to progress to English Composition II.
-Prerequisite: a grade of B or better in PCEN0034 Foundations of Literacy, or placement scores of 17-18 on the writing AND social studies portions of ACT or 51 or higher on the writing portion reading portion of COMPASS.
-See catalog for Reading/English placement policies.
+Prerequisite: a grade of B or better in PCEN0034 Foundations of Literacy or appropriate placement test scores.
+Please see the catalog's course placement chart for specific scores.
 Corequisite: ENGL1013 English Composition 1.
 1 credit.